univention/intercom-service/docs/architecture.rst

  * The browser follows the OIDC login procedure, getting redirected to Keycloak and, assuming successful login, causing the App and by extension the browser to be assigned an OIDC session.
  * The browser requests an action, for example creating a video conference, as part of a calendar entry.
 This means an interaction from OX to Element (more specifically the Nordeck-bot running in Element) is requested.
  * A silent login happens in the background.
 This silent login uses the information stored in the browser to authentication the ICS with Keycloak via a hidden iframe.
- * The actual functional interaction, displayed simplified in :numref:`figure-overview-simple`, begins.
+ * The actual functional interaction begins, displayed in :numref:`figure-overview-simple`.
  * A requests to the correct backend (usually another Univention-app) is sent.
  * ICS acts as a middleware between the browser and the backend (app)

-.. note:: ICS may used shared secrets rather can relying on OIDC authentication, when communication with app-backends.
+.. note:: ICS may use shared secrets rather than relying on OIDC authentication when communicating with app-backends.

 .. warning:: Backend communication is only safe if done via HTTPS or a secured network.
 Secrets may be exchanged on Application-Layer.